lmnaslimited/lens-docs/src/content/docs/05-programming-standards/01-selection-criteria.md

 }
 ```
 **Output:**
 Users see a checkbox with a clear, question-style label.
-This makes it easy to understand and answer whether express delivery is required.

 #### MultiSelect Field